 Therapeutic horticulture is a plant-based, outreach and onsite program that helps people experience mindfulness and the restorative health benefits of nature using their senses.
 Therapeutic horticulture programs are designed to provide people of all abilities with enriching plant related experiences.
 Each program is customized to enhance the physical, mental and social lives of its participants.

 The Gardens offers a number of ways to engage with participants:

-- Summer Low Sensory Mornings and Evenings — Experience the York Street gardens without the crowds.
-Offered May through September, the Gardens will open early on select mornings and will stay open later on select evenings for those who wish to connect with plants in a safe, restful location.
+- Summer Low Sensory Mornings — Experience the York Street gardens without the crowds.
+Offered May through August, the Gardens will open early on select mornings for those who wish to connect with plants in a safe, restful location.

 - Horticultural Therapy Services — The Gardens’ trained horticultural therapy staff provides consulting services to eligible for-profit and nonprofit facilities.

-- Veterans Farm Program at Chatfield Farms — This horticulture program supports the vocational, social, physical and therapeutic goals of post-9/11 military veterans.
+- Chatfield Farms Veterans Farm Program — This horticulture program supports the vocational, social, physical and therapeutic goals of post-9/11 military veterans.